 Here, explore lesser known sites, such as Moray and Inca hillside fortresses, and head to a local market to buy a baby-size chullo (Andean style hat with ear-flaps).
 The slower pace of the Sacred Valley draws you into a more intimate look at the region’s cultural and historic legacy and adds to the appreciation of what the Incas accomplished at Machu Picchu.
 Browse these awesome hotels in the Sacred Valley for an idyllic babymoon splurge.

 Skip the Trek, Pick the Train.
 Take the relaxing mode of transport to Machu Picchu aboard a luxury train.
 The Inca Trail (4 days of trekking and 3 nights of camping) is a physical challenge even for a woman who isn’t expecting!
-Read more about how to get to Machu Picchu (options are limited).
+Find out more about the options for Machu Picchu tours.

 Double the Machu Picchu Fun.
 Comfort is of utmost importance while pregnant which is why visiting Machu Picchu 2 days (not only 1) is suggested.
 The world-famous archeological site is a once in a lifetime experience that’s best not rushed.
 Take it at a leisurely pace up the stone steps around the Inca complex, discovering different sectors as well as new scenic views each day, and consider hiring a private tour guide.